ramilsharifsoy/Projects_Directory/Bank_Marketing/README.md

 # Bank Marketing Dataset

-# The classification goal is to predict if the client will subscribe a term deposit.
+### The classification goal is to predict if the client will subscribe a term deposit
+### KEYWORDS: Directed  Marketing, Data  Mining,  Contact  Management, Targeting

 Sources Created by: Paulo Cortez (Univ.
 Minho) and Sérgio Moro (ISCTE-IUL) @ 2012.
 The full dataset was described and analyzed in: